microsoft/FluidFramework/examples/hosts/app-integration/external-data/README.md

 In this example, the Customer Service contains the following endpoints:

 1. POST `/external-data-webhook`: Registered to be called by the External Data Service webhook when there's been a change to data upstream.
+On being called, the Customer Service behaves in different ways given the two patterns listed elow.
+For the echo webhook pattern, it calls the `broadcast-signal` endpoint in the Fluid Service.
+More details below in the Echo Webhook Pattern section.

 Find the details of the API in the [Customer Service README](./src/mock-customer-service/README.md).